Arthur P. Gorman: Racial politics

 In 1889, Gorman sought to differentiate his party from a growing mixed-race coalition of Republicans and independent Democrats.
 He was quoted as saying, "We have determined that this government was made by white men and shall be ruled by white men as long as the republic lasts."

 In his final years, according to the Maryland State Archives' biography, Gorman "spearheaded an attempt by Democrats to disenfranchise black voters in Maryland, who tended to vote Republican."
 Related legislation passed easily in the Democratically controlled Senate of early 1904, though Governor Warfield did not sign the bill into law, and it was rejected by voters in late 1905.

 Personal life and family

 Gorman married a widow, Hannah T. "Hattie" Donagan, on March 28, 1867.
 She was born c.
 1836 in Reading, Pennsylvania, the daughter of George P. Donagan, and her first marriage c.
 1853 was to Alexander Jordan Swartz, who was a mayor of Reading for a term before later working in Washington, D.C. and dying c.
 1864.
+T. Leigh Marriott, a nephew via Gorman's sister Mary, married a Swartz daughter and was a state delegate.

 Gorman served as a director and eventually president of the Chesapeake & Ohio Canal Company; the canal ran along the north shore of the Potomac River from Georgetown above Washington, D.C., to Cumberland, Maryland.

 The Gormans had five daughters and one son: Ada, Haddie, Grace, Anne Elizabeth ("Bessie"), Mary and Arthur P. Jr. In 1890, Gorman's wife and daughter Grace escaped a fire at their Laurel house "Fairview"; a new Queen Anne style house was built in its place the following year.